 Prospective registrants should be appropriately notified by a well-crafted Claims Notice regarding a potential problem with their chosen domain names.

-Q4(b)(iv)
+There is consensus that the current Claims Notice does not fulfill this requirement for exact matches.
+There is no consensus on whether or how the Claims Notice could adequately explain an expanded match.
+Some members of the Sub Team argue that the current process should not be expanded until there is reason to believe that it is effective as to exact matches, because if it doesn’t work now then expansion is even more likely to be unjustified.

+Q4(b)(iv) What is the resulting list of non-exact match criteria recommended by the WG, if any?

-Answer: The Sub Team has not developed a proposed list of non-exact match criteria, if the matching criteria for the Claims Notice were to be expanded.
+Answer: The Sub Team has not approved the concept much less developed a proposed list of non-exact match criteria, if the matching criteria for the Claims Notice were to be expanded.
+Some community members believe simply coming up with an agreed set of criteria would be nearly impossible.
+However, for completeness, we note the following criteria that have been suggested by some Subteam members to date (noting that we also have no solution for how the expanded matches are validated).

-Recommendation (Staff Note): As of 14 May, the Trademark Claims Sub Team has not yet developed a preliminary recommendation, but has discussed some initial ideas/concepts/proposals for the expanded match, if the matching criteria for the Claims Notice were to be expanded.

-1) Some Sub Team members suggested that the expansion of match criteria, if any, should not be limitless and should be narrowly based on real work experience with infringement, as well as technical implementability by the TMCH.
-They include:

-● term indicating the product/service related to the business of the trademark owner;

-● business descriptor indicating the type of an entity (e.g., INC, CO, CROP, LLC, GMBH, SARL);

-● industry keyword related to the trademark;

-● accent and umlaut.

-2) One Sub Team member suggested that the list of non-exact match criteria can possibly be developed based on the domain names challenged in URS and UDRP cases.

-Another Sub Team member commented that based on URS cases, there is no “pattern” suggesting that trademarks plus brand related keywords make up a significant portion of cybersquatting domains.
+QUESTIONS FOR THE COMMUNITY:

+Above we asked you if we should expand the match (which is still a very open question).

+No data have been developed indicating how many instances, either absolutely or as a percentage, of cybersquatting would have been covered by any of these expanded matches.

+Concerns were raised by other Subteam members that these ideas – which are not “recommendations of the Subteam” – do not reflect a) the data found, b) any pattern of registration problems in New gTLDs, or rights protected under trademark law – especially the first three bullet points above.

-Other Sub Team members commented that the URS is underutilized due to the limitations of the remedy, hence it is not an appropriate basis upon which to discern the “pattern” of problematic new gTLD registrations.
+[possibly a comment, but does not belong in Recommendation section] Other Sub Team members commented that the URS is underutilized due to the limitations of the remedy, hence it is not an appropriate basis upon which to discern the “pattern” of problematic new gTLD registrations.
+Other Sub Team members noted that the process is supposed to be evidence-based, and the burden of providing evidence is on those who would propose an expansion.

 3) One Sub Team member suggested that the Claims Notice be issued for a domain name where the string contains the exact match of the trademark registered in the TMCH.
 This idea did not receive wide support from the Sub Team.